Language manual

 else n * factorial(n - 1)

-If we pass this function to the Coal compiler, it is rejected with the following error:
+If we pass this function to the Coal compiler, it rejects the program with the following error:

 To call a function from itself in this way is not possible.
-Instead, recursion must be accomplished through a pattern know as a fold.
-A fold (or catamorphism) is a way to deconstruct data, layer by layer.
-It abstracts the notion of a structurally recursive computation over some algebraic data type.
+Instead, recursion is accomplished through a pattern know as a fold.

 Fold syntax

-In Coal, fold is a language keyword, not an ordinary function.
-Syntactically, it is similar to a match expression (explained here), but with one crucial difference: a fold carries built-in support for recursion.
+foldis a language keyword in Coal, and not an ordinary function.
+It is syntactically similar to amatchexpression (explained here), but with the crucial difference that afoldcarries built-in support for recursion.

 To implement the factorial function using a fold, we are going to use the nat data type, which defines the natural numbers recursively: